-Another factor that influences your rise of blood sugar is fiber in foods.
-However, not all breads that have a substantial amount of fiber may be good for you.
+Another factor that influences your rise of blood sugar is the fiber in foods.
+However, not all bread that has a substantial amount of fiber may be good for you.
 In fact, finely ground wheat fiber, such as the one contained in whole wheat bread, has no effect on the digestion of starch because the size of its particles is very small.

 On the other hand, if the grain is whole and the fiber is still intact, it can work as a physical barrier to the enzymes and the digestion slows down.
 This is one of the reasons why whole (intact) grains usually have low GI values.

 The type of fiber also makes the difference whether or not your blood sugar goes up.
 Viscous fiber thickens the mixture of food that enters the digestive tract.
 This slows the passage of food and restricts the movement of enzymes, thereby slowing digestion.
 The end result is a lower blood glucose response.
 Oats contain high amounts of this fiber.

 A quick review of some bread available at the market

 White bread is produced from wheat flour that has been finely chopped and from which the bran and the germ have been removed.
 In addition, the flour used in white bread is often bleached using chemical bleaching agents such as potassium bromate or chlorine dioxide gas to remove any remaining yellow color.

 The process of removing the bran and the germ, known as milling, also removes important nutrients like dietary fiber, iron, and B vitamins among others.
 A law passed by the US government in 1941 however, mandates that bread manufacturers add some of the vitamins and minerals lost in the milling such as thiamin, riboflavin, niacin, folic acid, and iron.

 You may have noticed on the package of certain pieces of bread the word ENRICHED; it refers to the process of replacing some of the vitamins and minerals.